-Used to manage items in a traditional Kanban diagram, where elements are moved between columns that represent their order in a staged process; resources working on the items can be visualized, creating a powerful way for a team to manage its model or product development.
-For more information see the Kanban topic.
+Used to manage items in a traditional Kanban diagram, where elements are moved between columns that represent their order in a staged process; resources working on the items can be visualized, providing a useful way for a team to manage its model or product development.
+For more information see the Kanban Boards topic.